-- Ideally, before starting to study for an exam, first, visit the posts, I wrote regarding how I studied PPD or PDD and which books are a must to read to pass.
+- Ideally, before starting to study for an exam, visit the posts I wrote regarding how I studied PPD or PDD exam and which books are a must-read to pass.
 Start reading/reviewing the material first.

 - After doing the first round of reading or reviewing the books (yes, there will be another round of reading some chapters and sections), take quizzes one by one.